paul-hammant/ngWebDriver/README.md

 ## Helping NgWebDriver find Angular apps in a page

-**Getting "Cannot read property '$$testability' of undefined" ?*
+**Getting "Cannot read property '$$testability' of undefined" ?**

-If you're seeing `$$testability` referenced in a WebDriver error, then work out in you have correctly set selector for the root element on the Angular app.
-Specifically have you used `withRootSelector()` when you need to use it?
+If you're seeing `$$testability` referenced in a WebDriver error, then work out in you have correctly set selector for the "root element" on the Angular app.
+Specifically have you used `withRootSelector()` in situations where you need to use it?
 Details about how to recover from that here...

-Perhaps a different "root selector" should be used to find Angular apps (as defined by the ng-app attribute on an element in the page)
+To specify a different "root selector" to help ngWebDriver find the Angular app, take a look at what is defined in the `ng-app` attribute in the page in question.
+Examples:

 ```
 NgWebDriver ngwd = new NgWebDriver(javascriptExecutor).withRootSelector("something-custom");